 How to finish starts when setting up your schedule.
 Take time and stay realistic with your goals and timelines.
 Look at what your commitments are like right now.
 You might not be in a position to get a book written in 45 days because you don’t have enough time per day and this is your first rodeo.

 That does not mean you cannot write the book but be ready to change thing up as you progress.
 If you can only work half the hours of an ideal deadline, well then move the deadline.
 If the daily word count is too low or the work takes you longer per day, then change your work out line, work schedule or due dates.
+In the end writing is a big time lesson in humility.
+Take heed and learn from the harder lessons.
+Change things and make new goals as needed.
+That will help you make your targets while you build confidence and skill.
+Both of which will improve each other so that in the future you will run more smoothly and become more productive.

 Being honest with yourself in the process when things are not working, figuring out things in a logical manner and setting realistic goals that you can achieve is the recipe for shipping, building a library of published works and staying motivated.
 Even if you find ways to write faster, you still need to set reasonable goals.
 Unrealistic and unchanged goals will only demoralize you and leave with zero books.